ChatInject: Abusing Chat Templates for Prompt Injection in LLM Agents: Evaluating the Efficacy of ChatInject

 \subsection{ChatInject Disrupts Agent Behavior}

 \paragraph{\textit{ChatInject} Strengthens Attacker's Payload} As shown in Table~\ref{tab:main_result}, on both benchmarks and across all evaluated models, \textit{ChatInject} consistently raises Attack Success Rate (\textit{ASR}) over both default attacks: \textit{Default InjecPrompt} and \textit{Default Multi-turn}.
 This indicates that, in agent pipelines, LLMs often re-interpret the attacker payload as higher-priority instruction when it is wrapped to model’s native templates.
-This trend is further amplified in a persuasive role-playing dialogue context. \textit{Multi-turn + ChatInject} exhibits a strong synergy: \textit{ASR} increases sharply across most models.
+This trend is further amplified in a persuasive role-playing dialogue context.
+While \textit{Default Multi-turn} alone yields only a modest improvement in LLM \textit{ASR} (13.8\% on average), \textit{Multi-turn + ChatInject} exhibits a strong synergy: \textit{ASR} rises sharply to 45.6\% on average across most models.
+This suggests that the chat template effectively activates the model’s learned dependency on the multi-turn dialogue structure.
 Further analyses on the effects of the number of turns and persuasion techniques are provided in Appendix~\ref{appendix:multi_turn_analysis}.

-The effectiveness varies by model, reflecting differences in template structure.
-For instance, Grok-2 shows only minor \textit{ASR} gains under \textit{ChatInject}; its template (Table~\ref{tab:model_configs2}) lacks strong role delimiters (beyond a light-weight separator), which likely reduces the authority of the “system-like” payload and encourages the model to filter the payload by context.
-By contrast, models with concise, explicit role delimiters (e.g., Qwen-3, GLM-4.5) (Table~\ref{tab:model_configs1},~\ref{tab:model_configs2}) exhibit larger \textit{ASR} increases, supporting the hypothesis that clearer delimiter conventions amplify the authority of template-aligned payload.